 This is illegal and a form of child abuse.
 It involves a procedure to remove all or some of the female genitalia or any other injury to these organs.
-Staff will be aware of the signs and indicators of this and their duty to report.
+Staff will be aware of the signs and indicators of this and their legal duty to report known cases on under 18's to the police.
+Reporting form is available on the wdscb website - education- templates.